• Why Us

 But… every time I’ve had issues with Publer, I’ve reached out and found real people ready and eager to solve my issues.
 I definitely can’t say that for every platform I work with!

-2. You can create Tweet Threads
+2. Publer can create Tweet Threads

-A few features I’d love to see Publer add
+A few features I’d love to see Publer add to their social media management platform

 A few updates I’d love to see:

 • I’d love to be able to post Instagram carousels (aka albums) through Publer.
 Currently, you can post multiple pictures to Facebook and Twitter, but you’re limited to a single image for Instagram.
 I’m quite sure this is an Instagram API issue, but still on my ultimate social media consultant wish list.
+This has been updated since this post was first published.
+You can now share Instagram carousels directly through Publer!
+While Instagram allows 20 images, Publer can only handle 10.
+But 95% of the time, that’s more than enough.

 • I’d love to be able to post and schedule Stories to Instagram directly from Publer.
 Hopefully this one is in the works.
+As of 2025, this too is now possible in Publer!

 • I’d love to be able to engage directly with comments once my posts are live right in Publer.
 This one is a beast and likely if Publer ever added this, their price point would look very different.
 I only know of one scheduling tool that currently has this option and that’s Agorapulse (which is, again, powerful but expensive).
 I’m not complaining, I’m just saying that would be another game changer for me.
+While you can find comments on your posts, there isn’t a single place in Publer to go through and engage with them…. yet!

-Ready To Start Scheduling?
+Ready To Start Scheduling with Publer?

 If you have any reasons you like Publer, let me know!
 Or if there are any features it’s missing, or a reason why you love one of the many, many alternatives on the market, let me know that as well.